How to Use an Electrical Box Extender

 The electrical code requires that all electrical boxes, including those holding outlets, switches, or light fixtures, must be installed so that the front face is flush with the wall surface.
 This is to ensure that the box is sealed and the wires inside properly protected.
-But sometimes an electrical box is improperly installed so that the box is recessed back into the wall—a problem that occurs most often during remodeling, such as when paneling or new backsplashes are installed over an existing wall surface.
+Sometimes an electrical box is improperly installed so that the box is recessed back into the wall—a problem that occurs most often during remodeling, such as when paneling or new backsplashes are installed over an existing wall surface.
 Fortunately, there is an easy fix—a device known as a box extender.

 Box extenders are metal or plastic rings available in varying sizes and depths to fit snugly around an existing electrical box.
 When installed over an existing box, they extend the box so it is flush with the face of the wall, thereby creating a code-approved enclosure for the wire connections inside.

 - Box extender

 - Device mounting screws (if needed)

 Box extenders are available in several sizes and shapes to match different box sizes and different depth needs.
 Make sure to choose one that matches the outer dimensions of your electrical box, and one with a depth that closely matches the gap between the face of the wall and the front of the recessed electrical box.
 Your extender needs to cover the gap around the box fully, and it may overlap the box slightly when you insert it.
 It doesn't matter the material of your box, you can get a box extender in either material.